Light

 Prolonged underwatering affecting overall vigor

-Dust accumulation on the leaf surface
+Dust accumulation interfering with the leaf surface

 How to Fix It